Welcome to my site!

 In the military I netted only $128.50 a month and, resultingly, I wasn’t much of a saver.
 Since I lived off base, I blew it on rent and food.
 Because of this aversion to parsimony, I had to reconfigure my long body to sleep in the backseat of my VW Bug.
 It was a contorted effort.
 On occasion, I was granted access to a couch or floor by some of my friend’s parents (thank you Mr. & Mrs. Frosch!).
 Luckily, in what some might call a forced expeditious maneuver, I was able to get a job as a carpenter’s helper where I met two former high school buddies who were looking for a roommate.
 I was off the street in a month!

 Then, I met a beautiful …

-I know–if you have made it this far, you’re probably thinking, boy, does this guy feel sorry for himself, or what?
+I know–if you have made it this far, you’re probably thinking, boy, does this guy feel sorry for himself!
 Another thought might be, this is boring–I thought this guy was an author.
 I don’t need a surfeit of autobiographical babble.
 I want to know if his books are worth reading!

 You’re right–I’ll try again.

 Through the years, as I told my tale of woe to the one or two people that found it interesting, I kept getting the same reply that has been cast upon millions with a story to tell: “You ought to write a book.”

 So, I did.
 I called it Don’t get Mad–The Ins and Outs of Getting Even as An Entry Level Assassin.
 And then I wrote another, the aforementioned A Tale of Two Times.
 Currently, I’m putting the final touches on my third novel, The Jewish Nazi.